-At a keyword level, you will have the YoY trends expressed as a positive or negative percentage (or multiplier), comparing the search volumes from last month to the same month of the previous year.
-And we also calculate the same at a group level.
+At a keyword level, you will have the Year-over-Year search trends expressed as a positive or negative percentage (or multiplier), comparing the search volumes from the last month to the same month of the previous year.

 How does this work?

-This metric is usually displayed as a percentage, but if the trend is higher than +100%, it will be shown as a multiplier, such as x2:
+This metric is usually displayed as a percentage, but if the trend is higher than +200%, it will be shown as a multiplier, such as "x3":

 Sum[SearchVolume(previous_month)] & Sum[SearchVolume(13th month)]